aws-samples/aws-cloudformation-sap-commerce/README.md

 4. Create an AWS Security Group for SAP Commerce.
 You will need to open the default  port 9002 to access SAP Commerce.
 Follow the step-by-step instruction, see the [AWS Security Group deployment guide](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html).
 5. Create an AWS IAM Role for Amazon EC2 with policy to access your S3 bucket and enable AWS system manager.
 Follow the step-by-step instruction, see the [AWS IAM Role for EC2 deployment guide]( https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html).

 Step 2.
 Download the SAP Commerce software

 This step involves downloading the SAP Commerce software (1905 or 2005) from SAP and placing the files in an S3 bucket.

+For example, if you have s3://<S3 Bucket>/<Binaries>/CXCOM200500P_0-70004955.ZIP

+The parameter SWS3BucketName is the S3 bucket name <S3 Bucket>
+The parameter SWS3KeyPrefix is the S3 bucket folder <Binaries>

 Step 3.
 Launch the stack